Azure/iotedge/doc/EdgeDesign.md

 The IoT Edge Runtime manages high-value services running on devices and enables communication between them.
 It allows workflows running on devices to be configured, deployed and monitored from the cloud - securely and at scale.

-### Module Management Agent
+### Edge Agent

-  The module management agent is designed to communicate with IoT Hub in order to manage the state of the Edge device (install, launch and monitor modules).
+  The edge agent is designed to communicate with IoT Hub in order to manage the state of the Edge device (install, launch and monitor modules).

 #### Assemblies

 - **Microsoft.Azure.Devices.Edge.Agent.Core**

-  The core functionality of the module management agent
+  The core functionality of the agent

 - **Microsoft.Azure.Devices.Edge.Agent.Docker**